 Having used the LG G6 for a couple of weeks, it's easy to see that this is a 'grown-up' handset from the South Korean brand.
-It just feels nicer in the hand, more solid and refined, and I really haven't missed anything from the LG G5 at all.
+It just feels nicer in the hand, more solid and refined, and we really haven't missed anything from the LG G5 at all.

 LG G6 price and release date

 - Costs around $550/£580/AU$1000 SIM free

 OK - here's the curious thing about this phone.
 It's got a lower-spec in some areas, has prioritised things like design over an improved camera... and yet still costs far more money than we'd expect.